SantoshPenugurthi/Dassault-Rafale-Detection-Analinear/README.md

 <h1 align="center"> Object Detection - Analinear</h1>

-#Repository Overview
+# Repository Overview

-This repository contains code and documentation for detecting object with pretrained models `task1` and with custom dataset `task2`.
+This repository contains code and documentation for detecting an object with pre-trained models `task1` and with custom dataset `task2`.

 ## Directory Structure